wakatara/harsh/README.md

 ## Installation

-harsh is available on OSX (homebrew too), Linux (as a Snap and homebrew as well), and Windows.
-A specific goal was increasing take up and adoption of a portable, command line, text-based approach.
-Windows is somewhat untested though we had a nice pull request there for 0.8.8 that helped with config issues there.
-We have also updated harsh to support arm64 architecture for OSX (M1 chipped Macs) and Linux as of 0.8.8.
+harsh is available on OSX (as a homebrew too), Linux (also as a Snap and homebrew), and Windows.
+A specific goal was increasing uptake and adoption of a portable, command line, text-based approach.
+Windows is somewhat untested though we had a nice pull request that helped with config issues.
+We have also updated harsh to support ARM architecture for OSX (M1 chipped Macs) and Linux as of 0.8.8.

 ### With working Go environment